SGI gooses InfiniteStorage arrays with new NetApp controllers

 Vulnerabilities in the baseband processors of a wide range of mobile phones may allow attackers to inject malicious code, monitor calls, and extract confidential data stored on the device, according to recent research from mobile security experts.
-However, according to El Reg's mobile correspondent, Bill Ray, this would be extremely difficult to pull off.
+However, this would be extremely difficult to pull off.

 Android was everywhere at Mobile World Congress last week - there seems to be no stopping Google's mobile operating system that's now almost as ubiquitous as a colour display.
 But the success hides the platform's problems, insists one analyst.

 Flash, bang, wallop: LSI stumbles in quest for PCIe card crown

 AnalysisLSI claimed at the end of August that it was going to be number two in the PCIe server flash business - then its revenues declined in the final three months of 2012.
 What's going on?

 Dixons Retail flogs Equanet to serial swallower Kelway